Previously known as Carelink and the Complex Clinical Care Network (CCCN).

 This service helps older people and people with disabilities get the care they need, usually in their own homes.

-The West Coast District Health Board assists older people to continue to live safely and independently in the community.
+Te Whatu Ora West Coast assists older people to continue to live safely and independently in the community.
 We will work with you and your family to help make the best decisions about your health and wellbeing.

 A doctor, family member, social worker, carer, community worker, or anyone who works with the client or supports them can give a referral.
 Complete the form below and send it to Complex Clinical Care Network.

 Complex Clinical Care Network referral form [PDF, 337 KB]

 If the referral is accepted, we will meet the client for a “needs assessment”.
 This could be within a day or two, or a few weeks, depending on the urgency.